Veeam Completes Acquisition of Securiti AI to Create the Industry’s First Trusted Data Platform for Accelerating Safe AI at Scale

 • Interactions between users, such as linking accounts or posting content.

 If social media platforms meet the above-stated criteria, they are considered “age-restricted.”
 A social media platform may also be explicitly designated as “age-restricted” under legislative rules.
-Essentially, the Bill encapsulates popular services like Instagram and TikTok, as both enable users to share content for social purposes, interact with others, and post material.
+Essentially, the Act encapsulates popular services like Instagram and TikTok, as both enable users to share content for social purposes, interact with others, and post material.

 However, platforms that do not allow access to Australian users, such as region-specific social media services like VK (VKontakte), could be exempt from these requirements.
-Additionally, services excluded by legislative rules or designed for business purposes (such as LinkedIn) are not considered age-restricted under the Bill.
+Additionally, services excluded by legislative rules or designed for business purposes (such as LinkedIn) are not considered age-restricted under the Act.

 Children’s Data Protection Obligations of Covered Platforms